flowsforapex/flowsforapex.github.io/_pages/team.md

    - Richard:
      name: "Richard Allen"
      bio: >
-      Richard has been working with Oracle database technology since Oracle V4.
-Starting as a consultant in  Oracle UK, and then as the Product Manager responsible for security in Redwood Shores, and then as a Marketing Director for Oracle in Asia.
-After leaving Oracle in 1997, he has used APEX to solve business problems in several large business startups in Asia.<br>Richard has been a leading contributor to the Flows for APEX project, including developing most of the workflow engine.
+      Richard is the main developer of the Flows for APEX Enterprise Edition, through his company Flowquest Ltd. Richard has been a major contributor to the Flows for APEX project since 2020, and has developed most of the workflow engine.<br>Richard has been working with Oracle database technology since Oracle V4,  including as a consultant in Oracle UK, as the Product Manager / Director responsible for security in Redwood Shores, and then as a Marketing Director for Oracle in Asia.
+After leaving Oracle in 1997, he has used APEX to solve business problems in several large business startups in Asia.
 Richard was a member of the Oracle APEX Development team in 2022 and 2023, working on APEX Human Tasks, APEX Workflow and Flows for APEX.
-Richard is now the developer of the Flows for APEX Enterprise Edition, which is avaoilable as a supported version of Flows for APEX from Flowquest Limited.
      image: "/assets/images/richardallen.jpg"
      links:
        - label: "Email"